 It is hoped that this event will inspire reflection on many of the themes highlighted by this year's centenary of the start of the war in the context of a church that was bombed and has been rebuilt and rededicated to enable reconciliation and peace.

 There is no charge for admission or for the refreshments although donations will be gratefully received to cover costs.

 Celtic Eucharist.
-A Celtic influenced Eucharist is held on the first and third Saturdays of each month, always starting at midday.
+A Celtic style Eucharist is held on the first and third Saturdays of each month, starting at midday.
 The service lasts 45-50 minutes, followed by light refreshments in the church.
 The next service will be on Saturday November 15th at 12 noon when we will be reflecting on the coming of God's Kingdom.

 For details of other services which are held on special occasions see the Church notice board and the group website.